IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 there is a memory leak.
 Having in mind that the managed object of shared pointer is deleted when the reference count reaches zero, let's analyze the situation.

-When `BB` goes out of scope, it will be not deleted since it still manages object pointed by `AA.B_ptr`.
-Similar situation is with the `AA` - if it goes out of scope, its managed object is not deleted either because it is pointed by `BB.A_ptr`.
+When :code:`BB` goes out of scope, it will be not deleted since it still manages object pointed by :code:`AA.B_ptr`.
+Similar situation is with the :code:`AA` - if it goes out of scope, its managed object is not deleted either because it is pointed by :code:`BB.A_ptr`.

 This problem can be solved with weak pointer.